 When the government wants to listen in on your phone calls, it needs to take an oath to a judge affirming that it believes you are involved in criminal activity.
 If the evidence looks good, the judge will provide it with a warrant.
 When everyone used land lines to communicate, this system worked.

-But now that most people travel with and use their mobile phones everywhere they go, law enforcement's interest in our telephones has changed substantially.
-Many times the actual spoken words --- the content --- of telephone conversations is less useful to investigators than are the transactional details of the calls you make.
-Transactional records show the GPS location from where calls were made, the numbers called, and the dates and times the phone was used.
-This information, held by phone companies, can often tell law enforcement a lot more than they'd be able to discern by listening to what you say over the phone.
-Unfortunately for our privacy rights, transactional data is also a lot easier for police to access.
+But now that most people travel with and use their mobile phones everywhere they go, law enforcement’s interest in our telephones has changed substantially.
+Many times the actual spoken words — the content — of telephone conversations is less useful to investigators than are the transactional details of the calls you make.
+Transactional records, also called ‘metadata’, show the GPS location from where calls were made, the numbers called, and the dates and times the phone was used.
+Email metadata reveals the information in the ‘To’, ‘From’, and ‘CC’ fields, as well as the time and date when the email was sent, and the IP address assigned to the computer that sent it.
+This information, held by third parties like phone and internet companies, can often tell law enforcement a lot more than they’d be able to discern by listening to what you say over the phone.
+Unlike us, metadata doesn’t lie.
+And unfortunately for our privacy rights, metadata is also a lot easier for police to access.

 When a criminal investigator acquires a telephone number for which the subscriber information is not immediately known, the investigator must first identify the telephone company (e.g., Verizon, Sprint, AT&T, etc.) that owns or controls that number.
 Once the telephone company is identified, the investigator will obtain an administrative subpoena, requesting subscriber name, billing information, and telephone toll records for a specific time frame.